Analysis | Nearly half the Republicans who will judge Trump bolstered the falsehood that drove the Capitol riot

 Trump’s effort to cast the election results as suspect began late on election night itself.
 His allies in the Senate took a few days to join in.

 Sen. Marco Rubio (R-Fla.) suggested on Nov.
 6 that states must “transparently count every legally cast vote & allow courts to decide claims of irregularities or fraud on the basis of evidence” — a good example of the sort of middle ground Republicans sought.
-He bolstered Trump’s “count legal votes” line, but framed it as part of the existing system.
+He bolstered Trump’s “count legal votes” line but framed it as part of the existing system.
 Rubio would make similar comments the following day as well.

 On Nov.
 6, Sen. John Neely Kennedy (R-La.) made a similar argument: “The courts should hear President Trump’s allegations of election irregularities, and the same goes for allegations from anyone else.”
-After the election had been called for Biden, he made a similar effort to support Trump’s effort, claiming that “[t]he media is not a court of law … the courts must resolve all allegations of voting irregularities.”
+After the election had been called for Biden, he made a similar effort to support Trump, claiming that “[t]he media is not a court of law … the courts must resolve all allegations of voting irregularities.”
 In early January, Kennedy signed on to an effort to object to the counted electoral votes — the event that triggered the Capitol violence on Jan.
 6.

 This was common for Republican senators in the days after the election.
 Some, like Sen. Roger Wicker (R-Miss.) simply offered that “allegations of voting irregularities” should be investigated, tacitly suggesting that such irregularities were problematic.
 Others, like Sen. Mike Rounds (R-S.D.) similarly claimed that the courts must ensure the “integrity of our election process” shortly after the election but continued similar thoughts weeks later.
 On Dec.
 17, Rounds praised Sen. Ron Johnson (R-Wis.) for holding a hearing on election integrity, even after the electoral college had voted.

 Sen. Rand Paul (R-Ky.) fervently embraced Trump’s wilder claims from the outset.
 On Nov.
 6, he alleged that mail-in voting was rife with fraud, an effect worsened by the number of mail ballots cast in 2020.
 On Nov.
 10, he offered a way of validating those votes, validations that states had already done.
 Later, he elevated “analyses” aimed at showing that rampant fraud had occurred.
-In December, at Johnson’s hearing, he lamented that court rulings which Trump and his allies had overwhelmingly lost often didn’t even get as far as debunking any fraud claims.
+In December, at Johnson’s hearing, he lamented that court rulings Trump and his allies had overwhelmingly lost often didn’t even get as far as debunking any fraud claims.

 On Nov.
 10, three days after the election had been called, Sen. Rob Portman (R-Ohio) also gave oxygen to Trump’s efforts.